rahulkuma56/samplePublicRepo/README.md

 # samplePublicRepo
 samplePublicRepo for PR Trigger for PR Trigger1
-This is forked repo changes
+This is forked repo change